Assignment 4: Granulation

 choral sustain from a guitar pluck) to creating interesting noisy or pulsed

 repetitive textures.
-Play with it and see.
+Play with it to discover.

 Granular synthesis does the same thing, but instead of taking grains